The Stranger Theme of Mortality

-From the beginning to end, Meursault’s view towards death has morphed and matured from indifference, to fear, and finally, to acceptance.
+From the beginning to end, Meursault’s view towards death has morphed and matured from indifference, to fear, to acceptance.

-Rather than investigating issues material to the actual crime committed, the prosecutor has put Meursault on trial for being indifferent to his mother’s death.
+Rather than investigating the actual crime committed, the prosecutor basically puts Meursault on trial for being indifferent to his mother’s death.
 To the prosecutor, the trial was meant to convict a cold-hearted rebel, not to address the heinousness of either "crime."